Did you know that fern spores look like scale insects? I did, but I hadn’t seen the spores all over a plant like brown dirt.

-But when I picked up the fern, I realized the back of the fronds were covered with sori and the spores were falling from them all over the fronds, making it appear that the plant was covered with dirt.
 What are sori (plural of sorus), you ask?
-They are groups of sporangia which are small receptacles that contain the spores, the reproductive bodies of the ferns.
+They are groups of sporangia which are small receptacles that contain the spores.
+They are the reproductive bodies of the ferns.
 Ferns do not form flowers and for that reason do not make seeds.
-Instead they reproduce by the means of spores, of which there are thousands.
+Instead, they reproduce by the means of spores, of which there are thousands.

 The sori on a fern can be disturbing, especially if you are new to houseplants.
 Sori usually appear in a pattern on the underside of the fronds, as a rule.
 Below are pictures of different kinds of ferns with their sori.
 Notice how most are in a pattern, but not all.

-Scale on the other hand can be on the leaflets and on the stems, usually in no apparent pattern.
+Scale, on the other hand can be on the leaflets and on the stems, usually in no clear pattern.
 So whether you think it may be spore cases or scale, always take a second look.

-These are scale (below) which is an insect that sucks the juices from the plant, often on the top of a fern frond, but can also be underneath and on the stems.
-Sporangia are not on the top of the fronds, as a rule.
+These are scale (below) which is an insect that sucks the juices from the plant.
+It is often on the top of the fern frond, but can also be underneath and on the stems.
+Sporangia are not on the top of the fronds.
 You can also see the sticky honeydew (those aren’t water drops) which is the excretion from the scale.

 The ants below are farming the honeydew from the scale.
 They can spread diseases and pests, so ants can be an indicator of plant problems.

 Scale is best removed by hand because ferns are very sensitive to sprays.
-A systemic may work, but read the label first on any insecticide you try.
+A systemic will work and I often use Bonide Systemic Houseplant Insect Control.